 Let us not quibble about what does and does not constitute Russian/Ukrainian/Estonian, for it both pointless and exhausting as we’re talking about a region rather than an ethnicity, and Russia’s laid claim to all of that shit at some point.
 Russia of the 1800s was filled with kettlebells but had no gyms, few hospitals, few schools, and little of anything other than mud and misery.
 That changed in 1885 when Prof. von Krajewski began lifting and began the first athletic society in Russia out of his home in St. Petersburg.
 That home gym spawned Russian weightlifting, bodybuilding, wrestling, boxing, and kickboxing, and it produced the early 20th century’s answer to Arnold Schwarzenegger in Estonian weightlifter and wrestler George Hackenschmidt, who lived to the ripe old age of 90 due to the fact that he, unlike his compatriots, got the fuck out of Russia as quickly as humanly possible, in addition to the man who replaced Hackenschmidt as Russia’s top lifter and was eventually studied for his longevity by Soviet doctors.

 George Lurich (l), Ivan Zaikin (back right), and Prof. von Krajewski (front right).
-Those dudes were jacked like that in the time I just described.
-Zaikin, if you’re curious, was 6’1 and 264lb.
-Zaikin was the protégé of the King of the Kettlebells Ivan Poddubny, as he had a 17″ cold-measured bicep and 14″ forearm to show for his incessant arm work in an era before automobiles and refrigeration, and in a place so war-torn and bereft of food you’d think it was Mogadishu in 1994.
+Lurich looks unimpressive but is the stronger of the two, and stood 5’10” 200lbs.
+Zaikin was 6’1″ and eventually bulked up to 246lbs as the protégé of the King of the Kettlebells Ivan Poddubny.
+At 30 years old he had a 17″ cold-measured bicep and 14″ forearm to show for his love of kettlebell juggling.

 Led by Prof. von Krajewski, it featured four standout Estonians in Alexander Aberg (1881-1920), Gustav Boesberg (1867-1922), George Lurich (1876-1920), and George Hackenschmidt (1877-1968), as well as Ivan Zaikin (1880-1948), Ivan Poddubny (1871-1949), Guido Meyer (1875-1953), Alexander Znamensky (1877-1928), Peter Krylov (1871-1933) and Sergei Eliseev (1876-1939), who was the aforementioned (and totally unknown) replacement for Hack.
 These guys had all begun their lifting careers with kettlebells, and as a result had serious grip strength from manhandling their usual training weight of 88lbs/40kg.
 Once they got to St. Petersburg they began using non-rotating globe plate barbell for training, in addition to massive kettlebells (Hack trained with a pair of 150lbers).
 Obviously, they weren’t all terribly long-lived, because as I mentioned above, life was fucking rough in Russia at the time.
 Aberg and Lurich were trapped while trying to flee Russia during the Civil War and died of typhoid during a siege.
 Boesberg, who is considered to be the father of Estonian weightlifting, bought it shortly thereafter, though he was in his fifties when he died of pneumonia brought on during a depression resulting from Estonia’s successful two-front war for independence against the Germans and the Soviets (which in that context is remarkably long-lived).